 Any real estate expert will tell you that curb appeal is one of the key factors in attracting potential buyers.
 After all, your front porch is the first thing they are going to see.
 Updating it, as well as the rest of your home’s exterior is one of the most effective methods of increasing value.
-Even simple things like a new coat of paint or adding some landscaping elements to your front lawn go a long way towards improving your home’s standing on the property market.
+Even simple things like a new coat of paint or adding some landscaping elements to your front lawn go a long way towards improving your home’s standing in Melbourne’s property market.

 Repair the Roof